dfelinto/blender-manual/manual/textures/mapping/uv/applying_image.rst

 Full details of using Image textures are on the :doc:`Image Textures </textures/types/image>` page.

-.. admonition:: Material is Required for Rendering
+.. note:: Material is Required for Rendering
-   :class: note

    You can perform UV Texturing on a mesh within Blender without assigning a material, and you will even see it in your 3D View in textured viewport mode.
 However, when you render,